-Minimum on-time $t{ON(MIN)}$ is the smallest time duration that the step down controller is capable of turning on the top MOSFET.
+Minimum on-time $t{ON(MIN)}$ is the smallest time duration that the LTC3707 is capable of turning on the top MOSFET.
 It is determined by internal timing delays and the gate charge required to turn on the top MOSFET.
-Low duty cycle applications may approach this minimum ontime limit and care should be taken to ensure that.
+Low duty cycle applications may approach this minimum on-time limit and care should be taken to ensure that